 Since it was established, the work of the Inorganic Nanoparticles Group has been geared around the preparation, manipulation and applications of engineered inorganic nanoparticles (NPs).
 Our research work stands on three pillars: synthesis (the creation of the NPs), conjugation and functionalization, and finally applications of NPs.

 Synthesis has always been the hard core of our laboratory.
-We have extended our initial expertise from typical Co, Fe, CeO2 and Au to other NPs, mainly: Ni, Ag, CuO, Pt, TiO2, and ZnO.
+We have extended our initial expertise from typical Co, Fe, CeO2 and Au to other NPs, mainly: Ni, Ag, CdSe, Pt, TiO2, SiO2 and ZnO.
 These are relevant from both the research and the industrial point of view.
 Our group has at this point a highly skilled expertise on NP synthesis, including size control and a high degree of monodispersity.
-Additionally, we have been working on the shape control of platinum and platinum-cobalt nanocrystals, we have studied the self-assembly mechanism of magnetic (cobalt) nanoparticles, and the formation of hollow structures, bi- and tri-metallic alloys, and the formation of rod-shaped NPs (nanorods/nanowires).
-Moreover, characterization plays a key role in the preparation of NPs, and so it is fundamental piece of our work, through multiple spectroscopy and microscopy techniques: Z-potential, UV-Vis, DLS, TEM, SEM, etc., even X-ray and high energy diffraction/scattering techniques.
+Additionally, we have been working on the shape control of platinum nanocrystals, we have studied the self-assembly mechanism of magnetic (cobalt) nanoparticles, and the formation of hollow structures, bi- and tri-metallic alloys, and the formation of rod-shaped NPs (nanorods/nanowires).
+Moreover, characterization plays a key role in the preparation of NPs, and so it is a fundamental piece of our work, through multiple spectroscopy and microscopy techniques: Z-potential, UV-Vis, DLS, TEM, SEM, etc., even X-ray and high energy diffraction/scattering techniques.